CCR FAQ - Poseidon Se7en+

 How long does it take to get a Se7en+ rebreather?

-The rebreather base unit will usually be available for shipment within four to six weeks after receipt of order.
+The rebreather base unit will usually be available for shipment within two weeks (often much less) after receipt of order.
 Occasionally, demand or logistics will cause brief stock-outs of the base unit but delays beyond 30 days are rare.
 Accessories and spares are usually available for immediate shipment.

 How much does the Poseidon rebreather training cost?